 Moisturizing/Dry Skin Assistance

 Additionally, lavender may prove very useful if you have naturally dry skin or you want to moisturize your skin effectively.
-Due to its beneficial properties, lavender may help restore your skin barrier and prevent your skin from drying out over time because of germs or fungi.
+Due to its beneficial properties, lavender may help support your skin barrier and prevent your skin from drying out over time because of germs or fungi.

 But you should take care to know that lavender itself isn’t a moisturizer.
 Therefore, you should use it with a moisturizing carrier oil or other moisturizing agents like hyaluronic acid.